jam10o-new/storyweave/README.md

 # storyweave
-Browse the web of stories
+Traverse the weave of stories